 Mahe – Sumdo – Namashang La – Karzok

 Right after Sumdo, the ascent for Namashang La starts.
-It is not really that steep and the road condition is OK as well.
-However a few kilometers after you have crossed Namashang La, there will be no road at all and you will travel on dirt tracks until Karzok.
+It is not really that steep and the road condition is Ok as well.
+However a few kilometers after you have crossed Namashang La, the road will be bad and broken.

-Continue on the tracks and 10 km before Karzok you will come across a bifurcation.
+Continue driving straight and 10 km before Karzok you will come across a bifurcation.
 The dirt track will continue to go straight and you will notice a tarred road going towards your left.

 Do not turn on this road as it goes towards Chumur.
 You may see a few boards reading that the road straight ahead is closed.
 But keep heading straight on the dirt tracks and it will lead you to Karzok Village.